ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-api/index.md

 The example below demonstrates how you can retrieve images rendered from the chart in multiple formats.

 - Click "Download chart PNG" to download a PNG format image.
-- Click "Download chart JPEG" to download a JPG format image.
+- Click "Download chart JPEG" to download a JPEG format image.
 - Click "Open PNG" to open a PNG format image of the chart in a new window.
-- Click "Open JPEG" to open a JPG format image of the chart in a new window.
+- Click "Open JPEG" to open a JPEG format image of the chart in a new window.

 <grid-example title='Downloading Chart Image' name='downloading-chart-image' type='generated' options='{ " exampleHeight": 800, "enterprise": true }'></grid-example>